bc-ticketing/host-client/README.md

 - Identity:       0x2583d96704f7F0a6737b158b59739ac4b239F1dE
 - TestERC20Token: 0xBFd25cac00F0E9a0cdFA634bdaED379FdC69E24d

-To use your own deployed contracts, use the [idetix](https://github.com/bc-ticketing/idetix) repository to compile and deploy them and then copy the addresses into following files:
+To use your own deployed contracts, use the [idetix](https://github.com/bc-ticketing/idetix) repository to compile and deploy them and then copy the addresses into the following files:

 - /src/util/abi/EventFactory.js --> EVENT_FACTORY_ADDRESS="{event factory contract address here}"